 Other Uses for a VIN number

-You can use a VIN number for other uses including:
+You can use a VIN for other uses including:

 - Finding window sticker information

-- Service and repair information: If a vehicle has been serviced at a manufacturer’s service center it’s likely that you can get a look at the service records for that car at that location.
+- Service and repair information: If a vehicle has been serviced at a manufacturer’s service center, you may be able to get a look at the service records for that car at that location.